We flew in first class on the Delta Airbus jet that Boeing tried to keep out of the US. Here’s what it was like.

 - Benjamin Zhang/Business Insider

-I found the space to be more than sufficient for a domestic flight.
-The seats proved to be comfortable enough, although I would have liked a little more cushion.
+The space was more than sufficient for a domestic flight.
+The seats were comfortable enough, though I would have liked a little more cushion.

 - source